 So you simply have to pull hard and be done as quickly as you can.

-If you're someone who needs some extra warmth the best is to wear a thin under-suit.
-The one from Lavacore stays warm even when wet, dries quickly and it's a delight to wear.
+If you're someone who needs some extra warmth the best is to wear a thin under-suit skin.
+The ones from Lavacore, Sharkskin and Fourth Element stay warm even when wet, dry fairly quickly and they're really comfy to wear.

 Some guys wear Lycra cycling wear, still pretty tight but offering more coverage and much more forgiving.

-Our rash guards have built in thumb-holes and have been added with a zip to be easy to put on and take off.
+Our Calypso rash guards have built in thumb-holes and have been added with a zip to be easy to put on and take off.
 They have a hood to protect your neck and head from the sun or to keep your hair in place.
+You can check out the men's versions or the women's version.

 Our Hung Dry system makes sure that you can easily hang all your garments to dry using a pole or a line, no pegs needed.

-We also have a changing poncho if you need to get changed in privacy, even on a boat.
-The poncho comes in a bag with wet and dry compartments.
+We also have our popular changing poncho if you need to get changed in privacy, even on a boat.
+The poncho comes in a bag with wet and dry compartments, so no more need for a plastic bag to keep your wet swimwear.
+Our girls Kaftan is pretty useful too.